-A. The Constitution of the State of Georgia and the U.S. Constitution both provide that private property may be acquired for a public purpose or use, such as locating power facilities, and that the property owner will receive just compensation.
-In cases of property acquisition, GTC attempts to negotiate with each owner in good faith.
+A. The Constitution of the State of Georgia and other Georgia law provides that private property may be acquired for a public purpose or use, such as locating electrical facilities, and that the property owner will receive just and adequate compensation.
+In cases of property acquisition, Georgia Transmission attempts to negotiate with each owner in good faith.
 In fact, nearly all land and easement acquisitions are achieved through mutual agreement with landowners.
-Historically, less than four percent of GTC's land acquisitions have been obtained through eminent domain, and recently that number has been less then two percent.
-However, when an agreement on the acquisition of necessary property rights cannot be reached, we will file a condemnation action in the Superior Court of the county where the property is located.
+Historically, less than 3% of Georgia Transmission's land acquisitions have been obtained through eminent domain, and recently that number has been less than 1%.
+However, when an agreement on the acquisition of necessary property rights cannot be reached, Georgia Transmission may file a condemnation action in the Superior Court of the county where the property is located.